 Finding a personal loan is unlikely with bad credit, these are reserved for those with a good credit score, As such, if they qualify for a personal loan they’ll get better interest rates.
 Those looking for bad credit lenders are most likely to qualify for payday loans or possibly installment loans.

-If you want to be eligible for better loan rates and terms, you will have to fix your credit score.
+If you want to be eligible for better loan rates and terms, you will need to fix your credit score.
 This can take time and there are a number of ways of improving your own credit score to become familiar with.
+Monitoring, managing and improving your score can help with qualifying for better borrowing opportunities in the future.

 RELATED: Guide to Borrowing Money Online